satyadvaya/lab-09-be/README.md

-# Create Alchemy SQL BE
+# Create Alchemy SQL BE CREATED WITH PLANETS DATA

 ## Getting started
 1. Change all the files in the `data` directory to match the data model of your app.